Classic Carrot Cake

 Instructions

-• In a large bowl or the bowl of a stand mixer, combine the sugars, oil, applesauce, vanilla and carrots, mix to combine.
+• In a large bowl or the bowl of a stand mixer, combine the sugars, oil, applesauce, vanilla, and carrots.
+Mix to combine.
 Add egg yolks one at a time, mixing well after each addition.

 • In a medium bowl, beat egg whites until stiff.
-Using a spatula, fold into batter until no streaks remain.
+Using a spatula, fold into the batter until no streaks remain.
 Pour into the prepared pans, dividing evenly between the two.

 • Frost cooled cake layers and garnish with additional toasted pecans, if desired.
 Chill for 30 minutes before serving.